-The ABPI Generic Sales Representatives Examination is appropriate for representatives who promote medicines primarily on the basis of price, quality and availability to non-prescribers.
+The ABPI Intermediate Programme for Industry Personnel (previously called ABPI Generic Sales Representatives Examination) is appropriate for representatives who promote medicines primarily on the basis of price, quality and availability to non-prescribers.

-Persons who have passed the ABPI Medical Representatives Examination or similar whose duties change to those specified for generic sales representatives do not need to take another examination.
-However, persons who have passed the ABPI Generic Sales Representatives Examination or similar whose duties change to those specified for medical representatives must take an appropriate examination within one year of their change of duties and pass it within two years.
+Persons who have passed the ABPI Advanced Programme for Industry Personnel or similar whose duties change to those specified for generic sales representatives do not need to take another examination.
+However, persons who have passed the ABPI Intermediate Programme for Industry Personnel or similar whose duties change to those specified for medical representatives must take an appropriate examination within one year of their change of duties and pass it within two years.

-Clause 9.4 (16.3) Accredited Examinations
+Clause 9.4 Accredited Examinations